 The challenge: Obsolescence + fragility + high value

-Volumeat Claisy: 28% of our cases, a fast-growing sector
+Volume at Claisy: 28% of our cases, a rapidly growing sector

-Break-even point: From €1,500 in value shipped per month
+Break-even point: Starting at €1,500 in shipped value per month

 Alternative Solutions: Beyond CMR